A good climber and jumper, the Burmese loves being adored but may not get along easily with other cat breeds.

-At any age, they love to look at the world around them and their favorite place may often turn out to be a window where they can observe the world outside.
+At any age, they love to look at the world around them and their favourite place may often turn out to be a window where they can observe the world outside.
 Burmese cats are very comfortable with other Burmese, but they may not get along as well with other breeds.

 Burmese are good climbers and jumpers and should have cat trees and perches.
-The Burmese is a sturdy, stocky cat and her nutrition should be watched to prevent obesity, particularly if the cat does not get enough exercise.
+The Burmese is a sturdy, stocky cat and nutrition should be watched to prevent obesity, particularly if the cat does not get enough exercise.